A Low-Carb Diet for Beginners

-How about low carb bread?
-Be careful: if it’s baked with grains it’s certainly not low carb.
+How about low-carb bread?
+Be careful: if it’s baked with grains, it’s certainly not low carb.
 But some companies still try to sell it to you as a low-carb option.
 Here’s an example:

 Low-carb chocolate is usually full of sugar alcohols, which the manufacturer does not count as carbs.
 But roughly half of these carbs may be absorbed, raising blood sugar and insulin.
 The rest of the carbs ends up in the colon, potentially causing gas and diarrhea.
-Furthermore, any sweeteners can maintain sugar cravings.
+Furthermore, any sweeteners may maintain sugar cravings.

 If you want to be healthy and slim, eat real food instead.

 For all of our low-carb recipes check out our main low-carb recipe page.